We rely on electricity to do nearly everything — from communicating with family and friends to cooking and performing many other essential activities.

 Most of the time, we can rely on power grids and utility providers.
 But home backup power provides an alternative, protecting us during power outages, natural disasters, or other emergencies.

 While home generators work great, they typically rely on a single fuel source.
-A dual-fuel generator offers additional backup for solar or traditional fossil fuel generators, giving you and your family a last line of defence in case of an extended blackout.
-And while dual fuel generators don’t provide completely clean energy, thanks to technological advancements, you can find dual fuel generator options that maximise fuel efficiency for a more eco-friendly solution than traditional fossil fuel generators.
+A dual-fuel generator offers additional backup for solar or traditional fossil fuel generators, giving you and your family a last line of defense in case of an extended blackout.
+And while dual fuel generators don’t provide completely clean energy, thanks to technological advancements, you can find dual fuel generator options that maximize fuel efficiency for a more eco-friendly solution than traditional fossil fuel generators.

 What Is a Dual Fuel Generator?